 By Michelle Jacobs 5-Minute Read

 I’ve heard that, on average, women gain 5 or 10 pounds every decade.
-In my personal experience, I’d say 10 pounds sounds about right—and in 2020, I'd say 15, easy!
+In my personal experience, I’d say 10 pounds sounds about right—and in 2020's lockdown, I'd say 15, easy!

 I come from a family of tall, skinny women.
 I am the shortest and, ahem, the roundest.
 If I breathe near chocolate chip cookies, I gain a pound.
 (I also have zero willpower.)